EgzonArifi/povio-worklog-mcp/README.md

 **Configuration Details:**
 - **Path:** Replace with your actual absolute path to the server
 - **POVIO_API_TOKEN:** Your Povio dashboard cookie (required)
+- **Note:** The tool uses the current working directory of your Cursor workspace as the git repository

 ### Restart Cursor